Do you need to own the source code for your app's minimum viable product, also known as your MVP?

 The risk involved with giving a developer or platform tool ownership

 If you give your developer an ownership stake in your company, you now have a partner with a say in your business.
 This could either be great or a future problem as your business grows or stalls.
 When you build an app with a platform tool, you don't own the source code.

 - Lower costs (typically you'll save 19% - 27% on the development cost.
 For example, instead of paying a developer a salary of $125,000 annual salary, you may instead pay $97,000 in development costs with a partner like App Press)

 - You save several months of effort trying to find a developer to hire

 - You get your app to market faster

-- You get a qualified and experienced mobile development partner that will build a quality app
+- You get a qualified and experienced mobile development partner that will build a first-class app

 - You can always request and discuss ownership of the source code and opt to pay a little more to own it